beerjs/tallahassee/README.md

 ===================

 Beer.js Tallahassee is a welcoming get-together for everyone who wants to learn about JavaScript.
-We meet the third Wednesday of the month.
+We meet the first Tuesday of the month.
 That's all the planning we have: whoever shows up decides what happens.

+* Our first meet up will be at 6:00 PM ET on Tuesday, December 1, 2015 @ Krewe de Gras (1304 N Monroe St, Tallahassee, FL 32303)

 Please note, Beer.js Tallahassee happens at a bar and will require valid photo identification (Drivers License, Passport, etc) to enter.
 Don't forget yours!
+Attendees pay for their own food and drinks!
+(The conversation is free, everything else you have to pay for.)

 Want to join?
 -------------